MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -EnableMailboxIntelligence
-This setting is only available in Office 365 Advanced Threat Protection and is part of impersonation protection.
+This setting is part of impersonation protection and is only available in Advanced Threat Protection.

 The EnableMailboxIntelligence parameter specifies whether to enable or disable mailbox intelligence (the first contact graph) in domain and user impersonation protection.
 Valid values are: